CMST 3II3 Comm&PolicyOfIntellectProp

 Active Learning Activity:

-- work must be submitted via the Avenue to Learn (http://avenue.mcmaster.ca/) drop box, as per the instructions given in class.
+All work must be submitted via the Avenue to Learn (http://avenue.mcmaster.ca/) drop box, as per the instructions given in class.
 Assignments due after the last day of class must be submitted via the Avenue to Learn drop box unless other arrangements have been made with the instructor.
 Assignments handed in to a different location will not be accepted unless prior arrangements have been made.
 Do not drop off assignments in the CMST office.
 Emailed assignments will not be accepted.
 Always maintain electronic or other back-up copies of whatever you submit.